OD need not straggle behind

 Share Button

-5 indicators that you have a western bias as a consultant (revised)
+5 indicators that you have a western bias as a consultant (revised yet again)

-1) Is having an ongoing candid dialogue at work better than ignoring differences and pretending that they do not exist?
+1) Is having an ongoing candid dialogue at work more effective than ignoring differences and pretending that they do not exist?

 2) If someone misrepresents key facts in a meeting on purpose, are they lying?